Black Friday Offer: 10% off with promo code BF2024 Learn more

 • 42% of customers have left a business because they were frustrated by rude or unhelpful staff.
 (Zendesk)

-These statistics illustrate how a negative customer experience can significantly impact a business’s reputation, customer retention, and overall success.
+These customer service statistics illustrate how a negative customer experience can significantly impact a business’s reputation, customer retention, and overall success.

 Customer service statistics about word-of-mouth marketing